What I Learned About Finding Clients in 2019

 Can you imagine what my 2019 revenue may have looked like if I’d let my stories about cold outreach being “desperate” to persist?
 I’d have focused my energy on generating leads in other ways, I’m confident I’d not have seen a 40% year-over-year increase.

 Money aside, this evolution of how we generate leads has given me confidence and power going into 2020 about the direction in which we’re heading.
 As a company, we now have a higher caliber of clientele, with bigger budgets and most of all, clients we’re excited to work with.
 That’s not to say everything is perfect, but I do know we’ve taken a significant leap ahead by being willing to try new ways of finding clients.

 Want help finding clients?
-Check out the Client Booking Map in the Small Business Boss Vault.
+Check out the Client Booking Map.